Gerdofal/foundryvtt-cyberpunkred/README.md

 - **Localization**: All text is localized, only EN for now.

 # Recent (major) updates
+- 0.28 - Setup damage rolls for weapons as well as weapon type drop-down for future help determining hit target at range, re-wrote CSS to begin process of setting up the final appearance of the character sheet, added comments in many files to make future additions easier, major changes to formatting of the combat tab to make more fit, added die icons to rolls to make them easier to spot, added half damage and fully damaged to the modifiers list (set automatically based on health track), added clickable health and luck tracks to the combat tab, removed health and luck from the attr tab, added buttons to alter current health and luck.
 - 0.27 - Inclusion of various roll modifiers to the combat tab and change of the localization prefix from SHEET. to CPRED.
 - 0.26 - Fixed bug introduced in 0.25 when NPC sheets were excluded from some calculations.
 The exclusion was also applying to characters under some circumstances.